Smart Strategies to Save Your Standing on the SERPs

 - Interactivity – The amount of time it takes for a web page to load its First Input Display (FID) is what this metric calculates.
 The FID is the website’s first impression to the user

-- Visual Stability – As the name implies, Google wants to find out if a page is freezing, glitching, or having other visual issues that would negatively impact users’ enjoyment.
+- Visual Stability – As the name implies, Google wants to find out if a page is freezing, glitching, or having other visual issues that would negatively impact users’ enjoyment

 Four Additional Factors Google’s Page Experience Update Monitors

 Many websites already have these features running well.
-However, to avoid any potential issues with penalties, take a moment to check the following,
+However, to avoid any potential issues with penalties, take a moment to check the following:

 - Is your site mobile-friendly?

-- Is your website safe?
+- Is your site safe?

 What Should I Do if My Rankings Fell Because of the Page Experience Update?

-Fortunately, many tools can help you figure out why your website has tumbled on the SERPs.
+Fortunately, many free tools can help you figure out why your website has tumbled on the SERPs.
 By conducting a thorough investigation of all factors that are a part of the Page Experience Update, you can discover what changes you need to improve your standing.